Infatoshi/fcc-intro-to-llms/README.md

 # FreeCodeCamp - Building LLMs from Scratch

 ## All the links you should need are in this repo.
-I will add detailed explainations as questions and issues are posted.
+I will add detailed explanations as questions and issues are posted.

 ## Visual Studio 2022 (for lzma compression algo) - https://visualstudio.microsoft.com/downloads/